 Maple Fest

-Join our annual tradition of turning Maple sap into Maple syrup!
+Maple Fest is our annual tradition of turning Maple sap into Maple syrup!
 After a short indoor presentation, head out onto the wood chipped trails to learn some of the history behind how this delicious product was made throughout the years before ending with a delicious tasting!
 Additional refreshments and maple-themed items will be available for purchase.
 Everyone 3 years and up must have a ticket for entry to their timed presentation.
-All ages.
-Saturday 10am - 2pm, Sunday 11am - 2pm.
-FREE Learn more...
+Saturday 10am - 3pm, Sunday 11am - 3pm. $5

 Sugar Bush Fair